 CCRIS, or the Central Credit Reference Information System, is a credit reporting system in Malaysia.
 It's overseen by the Credit Bureau of Bank Negara Malaysia.
 CCRIS gathers credit information about borrowers from various financial institutions in Malaysia, including individuals, businesses, companies, and government entities.
 These institutions include banks, insurance companies, and government agencies.
 In essence, CCRIS collects and maintains credit-related data to help lenders assess creditworthiness.

-Participating financial institutions are required to report in on a regular basis, the following information:
+Participating financial institutions are required to report on a regular basis, the following information:

 - Profile of the borrower, such as name, identity card/business registration number, date of birth/registration, address, etc;

-- Credit application details, such as amount applied, date of application, type of facility; and
+- Credit application details, such as the amount applied, date of application, type of facility; and

 All of the information and data is then compiled into a credit report which financial institutions like banks will have access to.
 The data that will be on the credit report will be broken down into a span of 12 months.

-The CCRIS credit report will contain the following information of the borrower:
+The CCRIS credit report includes the following borrower information: